-You want to secure the right position, while the employer is just as anxious to secure the right employee.
+You want to get the right position, while the employer is just as anxious to get the right employee.
 You are trying to sell your qualifications.
-The interviewer is trying to get the facts about your personality, training, experience, and general ability to do the work required by the company.
+The interviewer is trying to obtain facts about your personality, training, experience, and general ability to do the work required by the company.